EmanHerawy/FlowGov/backend/modified_toucan/simulation/README.md

 3. **"Not a member"**: Admin operations require the account to be a member first
 4. **"Handler not found"**: Run `InitToucanDAOTransactionHandler.cdc` first
 5. **"Proposal not found"**: Check proposal ID (starts at 0)
+6. **"COA capability not set"**: Run `SetupCOA.cdc` on DAO contract account, or set via UpdateConfig proposal
+7. **"EVM Treasury contract address not configured"**: Set via UpdateConfig proposal with `evmTreasuryContractAddress` field
+8. **"COA not found"**: Ensure COA is set up at `/storage/evm` on the DAO contract account using `SetupCOA.cdc`

 ## Notes